dyno-might/dyno-might.github.io/_posts/2022-02-14-warby-parker.md

 ---
 layout: post
-title: "Warby Parker multiverse"
+title: Warby Parker multiverse
 image: /img/warby-parker/warby3.jpg
-tags: philosophy
+tags: []
-description: "Meanwhile, in the multiverse..."
+description: Meanwhile, in the multiverse...
 permalink: /warby-parker/
 background_color: rgb(8,16,27)
-category: "uncategorizable"
+category: uncategorizable
 ---

 In your particular branch of spacetime, you may see things like this: